-This content was taken from our course: “The Step-by-step Guide to Your 401k Plan.”
+This video was taken from our course: “The Step-by-step Guide to Your 401k Plan.”
+We hope it’s helpful!

 Investing can seem pretty complicated.
 There are many different types of investments, and the following questions are common: